Thomas Brambor @ Stanford

 • Chris Zorn (Emory) - amazing lecture notes, can't locate his web site right now (after his move from Emory)

-• Matt Golder (FSU) - great MLE course modeled after Beck's (see above); provides links to various other lectures notes; quick overview for those looking for an overview of models beyond simple OLS
+• Matt Golder (Penn State) - great MLE course modeled after Beck's (see above); provides links to various other lectures notes; quick overview for those looking for an overview of models beyond simple OLS

 • William Greene (NYU) - Lecture notes from his grad course on panel data